aindaco1/dust-wave-shop/_products/dust-wave-redline.md

 <br>
 <h2>🏎️ REDLINE 🏎️</h2>
 <h3>Screening at the Black Cat!</h3>
-Join us at the <strong>Black Cat (3011 Monte Vista Blvd NE) on May 16th at 7:00pm</strong> for a screening of the most badass racing anime ever, the 2009 classic <strong>Redline</strong>!
+Join us at the <strong>Black Cat (3011 Monte Vista Blvd NE) on May 16th at 7:00pm</strong> for a screening of the most badass racing anime ever, the 2009 classic <strong><i>Redline!</i></strong>
 <br><br>
-<a href="https://variety.com/2010/film/reviews/redline-2-1117943813" target="_blank"><strong>Variety</strong></a> says Redline "is a triumph of design and technical execution."
-But who cares about Variety?
-It's a really fun movie to watch with friends!
+<a href="https://www.imdb.com/title/tt1483797" target="_blank"><i>Redline</i></a> is a jaw-dropping explosion of color, chaos, and pure anime adrenaline -- a film so visually ambitious it bankrupted the studio that made it.
+Directed by Takeshi Koike and hand-drawn over seven years, every frame bursts with impossible detail and kinetic energy, pushing the limits of what animation can do.
+Set against a blistering techno soundtrack and packed with intergalactic racers, surreal sci-fi worlds, and unrelenting speed, Redline is not just a movie.
+It’s a full-throttle experience.
+See it loud.
+See it big.
+And don’t blink.
 <br><br>
 Also, a Dust Wave short film right before!
 And a merch giveaway too! 🎥 🎉
 <br><br>